 How to Apply

-The Master’s International program begins on August 28.
+The Master’s International program accepts new students for both the fall and spring semesters.
 Prospective students apply for admission to AUNE’s Department of Environmental Studies master’s program.
 After acceptance into AUNE, students apply to the Peace Corps.

 For more information on the Master’s International program, contact Jason Rhoades, program coordinator, 603-283-2346.